MeridithJunk/pencil-durability-c-sharp/README.md

 # PencilDurability-Kata

-# Hey - This is my code kata for Pillar Technologies.
+ Hi- This is my code kata for Pillar Technologies.
 I chose to do the pencil durability code kata.
-I created a .net core project and wrote #my application in C#
+I created a .net core project and wrote my application in C#

 # To Run  my tests
 1. Clone my code from my Git repository: https://github.com/MeridithJunk/PencilDurability-Kata